What is Hybrid Agile?

 We have all seen colleagues, clients and even ourselves juggling meetings, replying to e-mails in meetings, and taking urgent calls.
 In the world of interconnected project communities, it is easy to be accessible at all times.
 During your career as a Project Engineer you will often hear:

 Sounds familiar…Yes?
-I agree that as a busy Project Engineer, you will probably never have as much time as you wish, but armed with the tools described in this chapter, you will be able to maximise your effectiveness within your available time.
+I agree that as a busy Project Engineer, you will probably never have as much time as you wish, but armed with the Time Management Methodology described in this chapter, you will be able to maximise your effectiveness within your available time.

 Sure, we are busy, and we like to be seemingly indispensable, but stop and think: Are you truly being effective and efficient?